The Original Soupman: Grocery store offerings

-Soup Kitchen International Inc., "The Original Soup Man," and Yeganeh announced on April 22, 2005, that a retail line of "heat-n-serve" soups would be available in May at select grocery stores.
-There were five different variations available made by SoBe Beverages and supervised by Al Yeganeh.
+Soup Kitchen International Inc., "The Original Soupman," and Yeganeh announced on April 22, 2005, that a retail line of "heat-n-serve" soups would be available in May at select grocery stores.
+There were five different variations available, made by SoBe Beverages and supervised by Al Yeganeh.
 The soups were packaged in 15 oz.
 ‘Grab-N-Go’ clear packages.
-Since its launch in May 2005, "The Original SoupMan" line of soups is sold in 14 states and over 7,000 grocery stores across the United States and Canada.
+Since its launch in May 2005, "The Original Soupman" line of soups has been sold in 14 states and over 7,000 grocery stores across the United States and Canada.

 Bankruptcy and relaunch

 In May 2017, Robert Bertrand, the chief financial officer of The Original Soupman, was arrested and charged with income tax evasion for failure to pay the company's Medicare, Social Security, and federal income taxes dating back to 2010.
 Less than two months later, the chain filed for bankruptcy.
 All of the company's assets, including its licenses from Yeganeh and its license of the image of Larry Thomas, were sold in a bankruptcy sale in September 2017 to a company called Gallant Brands, headed by Joseph Hagan.
 All of the company's physical locations were closed at that time, most of its major customers were lost, and the company only continued to operate its grocery store sales business.

 In April 2018, Bertrand pled guilty and was sentenced to nine months in prison; his defense was that his actions were intended to keep the company afloat.
 Around that time, The Original Soupman was able to re-enter New York City's public schools lunch program after some modifications to the recipes, then to expand sales to delis and supermarkets in the New York City area, and finally, in December 2018, it opened its first post-bankruptcy physical location in a Times Square kiosk.

-As of April 2022, The Original Soupman website is offline, and their Facebook page hasn't been updated in over two years.
+As of September 2023, it does not have a web presence.